-Proposed time for year 2022 was on 15 December 2021 until 16 February 2022 by informed shareholders via through SET on-line system and on the Company website on the menu Investor Relation under shareholders' information.
+Proposed time for year 2023 was on 15 December 2022 until 16 February 2023 by informed shareholders via through SET on-line system and on the Company website on the menu Investor Relation under shareholders' information.
+At the end of the said period, it appeared that no shareholder nominated a person for the Company to consider and select as a director.